SamMackrill/InDUstrious/README.md

 Screen based factory monitor, simulating a real control room
 * Can monitor container contents if they have a single item
 * Can designate containers as overflows
-* Can monitor industry unit states and any issues
+* Can monitor industry unit states and display any issues
 * Supports US spellings

 ### Notes
+* Industry units running normally are not shown
 * Restart the master board if you rename anything
 * Sometimes displays show as blank grey screens, restart the game to fix this